-Justification: NPPF 8; Obj.
-1 Policy CFW3 Recreation facilities
+Policy CFW3 Recreation facilities

 Existing open spaces including school playing fields, outdoor sport and recreation land should not be built on.
-The provision of recreational facilities will be supported provided that their design and scale are in keeping with the landscape and local character and that the impact on the amenity of surrounding properties in terms of siting, parking, noise, design and external appearance is acceptable.
+The provision of recreational facilities, including ancillary buildings such as changing rooms will be supported provided that their design and scale are in keeping with the landscape and local character and that the impact on the amenity of surrounding properties in terms of siting, parking, noise, design and external appearance is acceptable.